NekoWilliams/relayPod-ICSM/README.md

 # relayPod-ICSM

 ## Overview
+This is a modification of the content of https://github.com/hydrokhoos/relayPod-ICSM to allow experimentation in my environment.
+Here is the original:

 This repository provides a Kubernetes Pod designed for use within an Information-Centric Service Mesh (ICSM) using NDN.

 RelayPod simply passes through the received content and returns the content without any modification.